-When is it normal, and when to get help.
+When it's normal, and when to get help.

-Although anyone can experience sleep talking, it can be genetic and tends to occur more in males and children.
-Sleep deprivation, alcohol and drugs, fever, stress, anxiety and depression can all lead to episodes.
-Sleep talking is commonly seen in the context of other sleep disorders, especially parasomnias (e.g. night terrors, confusounal arousals, sleepwalking), sleep apnea and REM behavior disorder.
+Although anyone can experience sleep talking, it can be genetic and tends to occur more in males and in children.
+Sleep deprivation, alcohol and drugs, fever, stress, anxiety, and depression can all lead to episodes.
+Sleep talking is commonly seen in the context of other sleep disorders, especially parasomnias (e.g. night terrors, confusional arousals, sleepwalking), sleep apnea, and REM behavior disorder.
 Sleep talking that starts spontaneously after the age of 25 is often seen along with other medical or psychiatric issues.
 In severe cases, sleep talking may be associated with nocturnal seizures.

-The content of sleep talking can be completely random but may also be related to past or present daytime experiences.
+The content of sleep talking can be completely random, but it may also be related to past or present daytime experiences.
 Decoding it may be impossible (or not even necessary).
-Since sleep talking happens outside of conscious awareness, it isn't even admissable in a court of law.
+Since sleep talking happens outside of conscious awareness, it isn't even admissible in a court of law.

 Sleep talking can happen at any time during the night and during any stage of sleep.
-In the earlier part of the night, people tend to be more in the deeper stages of sleep (Stage 3/4) and sleep talking may sound more like gibberish or mumbling at that point.
+In the earlier part of the night, people tend to be more in the deeper stages of sleep (Stage 3 or 4) and sleep talking may sound more like gibberish or mumbling.
 As the night progresses, sleep becomes lighter (REM sleep and Stages 1 and 2) and may be more understandable to a bed partner.

 Bed partners may also find that silicone earplugs or a white noise machine (or even a fan) can help reduce the noise.
 If sleep talking creates a significant amount of insomnia for a bed partner, sleeping in separate rooms until the sleep talking is better controlled may be advised.
 Better sleep at night will lead to less frustration between the couple and better mood overall.